This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may

 During your surgery:

-- Your healthcare provider will make a C or U-shaped incision (cut) behind or above your ear.
-The hard tissue that covers your skull is cut and secured out of the way.
-An opening is made in your skull using special tools.
-A part of your skull may be removed to help your healthcare provider see your inner ear.
-The protective covering of your brain will be opened and moved aside.
-Bones of your inner ear and behind your ear may also be removed.
-Monitoring will be done to decrease the risk of damage to your nerves and other areas of your brain.
-Special tools will be used to carefully remove your tumor.
+- Your surgeon will make an incision behind or above your ear.
+He or she will make an opening in your skull.
+Part of your skull may be removed to help your surgeon see your inner ear.
+Bones of your inner ear and behind your ear may be removed.
+Monitoring will be done to decrease the risk for damage to your nerves and other areas of your brain.
+Your surgeon will then remove the tumor.

 After your surgery:

-- Activity: You will need to stay in bed for one day after your surgery.
-On day two after your surgery, your healthcare providers may help you get out of bed to move around.
+- Stay in bed for the first day after surgery.
+On day 2 after your surgery, your healthcare providers may help you get out of bed to move around.
 A therapist may work with you on exercises to decrease dizziness and improve your balance.

-- Lumbar drain: A lumbar drain may be needed after your surgery if you have a CSF leak.
+- A lumbar drain may be needed after your surgery if you have a CSF leak.
 The drain will remove any leaking fluid from the area around your spinal cord.
-Ask your healthcare provider for more information about a lumbar drain.

 Your brain, eyes, bones, blood vessels, or nerves may be injured during surgery.
 If a nerve is injured, you may need to have another surgery to repair it.
 You may have trouble moving your facial muscles or lose feeling in your face.
 You may have hearing loss, headaches, tinnitus, trouble seeing, or problems with balance.
 Cerebrospinal fluid (CSF) may leak out of your surgery site or from your nose.
 You may have a stroke or a blood clot in your leg or arm.
 If your tumor is not completely removed during surgery, it may grow back.